Iidabashi Station: History

 The present-day JR East station opened on 15 November 1928.

 The station facilities of the Tozai, Namboku and Yurakucho Lines were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 In 2014, it was announced that the JR East platforms were to be moved and rebuilt approximately 200 m southwest to reduce platform gaps on a sharply curved section of the platform.
 The new platforms, along with a new west station building, opened on July 12, 2020.
+In 2022, a large-scale renovation and redevelopment of the station and its environs was launched.
+With completion scheduled for 2026, the "Iidabashi Station East Area Redevelopment Project" will add a 24-floor mixed-use building to the station complex, containing residential, commercial, and shopping space as well as restaurants.

 Passenger statistics

 In fiscal 2013, the JR East station was used by an average of 91,196 passengers daily (boarding passengers only), making it the 46th-busiest JR East station.
 Over the same fiscal year, the Tokyo Metro station was used by an average of 173,224 passengers daily (exiting and entering passengers), making it the twelfth-busiest station operated by Tokyo Metro.
 In fiscal 2013, the Toei station was used by an average of 14,577 passengers daily (boarding passengers only).
 The average daily passenger figures for JR East and Tokyo Metro in previous years are as shown below.